-Updated June, 2019
+Updated November, 2019

 But seriously, besides shamelessly self-promoting RV Digest-It, let’s go in-depth and talk about what types of treatments there are, how they work, and what you should know about them before potentially setting yourself up for failure by using a dangerous or detrimental additive.
-Because, being totally honest, some of the products that are available at your local RV parts store are just downright ineffective and bad for your RV, your health, and the environment.
+Because, in the interest of being totally honest, some of the products that are available at your local RV parts store are just downright ineffective and bad for your RV, your health, and the environment.

 Some products may be a combination of multiple product types.
 For example, there are numerous products on the market that contain both enzymes and bacteria.

 There are several terms people use when discussing RV holding tank treatments, but the idea is essentially the same: Wastewater Management.
 Here are a few of the more common terms you might come across:

 Almost every RV has some form of built-in water capability.
 This may be a tank for fresh, drinking water, a black tank that is connected to a toilet for holding human waste until it’s dumped, or a gray tank that holds the water from a shower, tub, sink, dishwasher, or washing machine until it’s dumped.